 The renowned Taiwanese electronics and computer maker, Acer was hit by a major ransomware attack by REvil in March 2021.
 The hacking group demanded a ransom of a whopping $50 million!

-The ransomware gang announced the breach on their data leak site by posting some images of the stolen files as proof.
+The ransomware group REvil announced the breach on their data leak site by posting some images of the stolen files as proof.
 The leaked images consisted of some sensitive documents like financial spreadsheets, bank balances, and bank communications.

-The hackers also offered a 20% discount if Acer made the payment before the deadline provided by REvil.
-The ransomware gang had promised to provide the company with a decryptor, the deletion of stolen files, and a vulnerability report in return for the payment.
+The hackers also offered a 20% discount if Acer made the payment before the deadline provided by the REvil ransomware group.
+The REvil group had promised to provide the company with a decryptor, the deletion of stolen files, and a vulnerability report in return for the payment.

 Acer never admitted to paying the ransom.
 However, in a statement, the organization said that companies like theirs are constantly attacked.
 Acer stated that they had reported any abnormal situations to the required data protection and law enforcement authorities.